-Dating back to the 6th century BC, Varanasi is one of the oldest continually inhabited cities in the country.
-For centuries, it’s been an important site for Hindu pilgrims and spiritual seekers from across the world.
-People come here to seek the blessings of Lord Shiva and attain inner peace, beside taking a dip in the sacred waters of the Ganges – part of an ancient ritual of purification of soul, body and mind.
-You’ll see around 87 ghats (flights of steps leading to the river) and more than 2,000 temples, mostly dedicated to Hindu god Shiva.
+Dating to the 7th century BCE, Varanasi has been an important site for Hindu pilgrims and spiritual seekers for millennia.
+People come here to seek the blessings of Lord Shiva and attain inner peace, as well as bathe in the sacred waters of the Ganges – part of an ancient ritual to purify soul, body and mind.
+You’ll see 87 ghats (flights of steps leading to the river) and more than 2,000 temples, mostly dedicated to Hindu god Shiva.
 Do not leave without attending the Ganga aarti (prayer ritual held every evening) and enjoying a boat ride along the Ganges.

 Amritsar is a treasure in terms of history, culture and gastronomy.
-The city impresses thoroughly with its breathtakingly beautiful Golden Temple (sacred seat of Sikhism), the Wagah border (crossing lying on the grand trunk road between India and Pakistan) and the Jallianwala Bagh (a massacre memorial and garden).
-Make sure you try the local Punjabi food, especially the langar at the Golden Temple.
+The city impresses thoroughly with the breathtakingly beautiful Golden Temple, which is the sacred seat of Sikhism; the Wagah border, a crossing lying on the grand trunk road between India and Pakistan; and the Jallianwala Bagh, a massacre memorial and garden.

-With snow-clad mountains, picturesque lakes, lush valleys, vibrant flowers and an abundance of natural beauty, Kashmir is a place so spectacular it leaves visitors mesmerised.
-Whether it’s the shikara ride on the Dal lake, kayaking on the glistening waters of the Lidder river, gliding over majestic valleys, trekking the hills or a pony ride, there’s plenty to fall in love with in Gulmarg, Sonmarg and Srinagar.
+It’s more than just a Led Zeppelin song.
+Kashmir is a place so spectacular it’ll leave you mesmerised.
+Get a true taste of the area by riding a shikara (a flat-bottomed boat signature to the area) on the Dal lake.
+Then, kayak on the glistening waters of the Lidder river, trek the rolling hills or just enjoy a pony ride.
+Either way, there’s plenty to fall in love with in Gulmarg, Sonmarg and Srinagar.

-Parvati Valley beckons to nature lovers and keen adventurers.
-Here, visitors can discover picture-perfect villages of Kasol, Malana and Tosh – complete with unspoilt natural beauty, hippie vibes, and outdoor activities such as trekking and riverside camping.
-Ideal for those seeking respite from bustling city life.
+Ideal for those seeking respite from bustling city life, Parvati Valley beckons nature-lovers and keen adventurers.
+Here, you can discover the picture-perfect villages of Kasol, Malana and Tosh – complete with unspoilt natural beauty, hippie vibes, and outdoor activities such as trekking and riverside camping.

-At an altitude of 2,050 metres in the Beas Valley lies Manali, Manali is one of North India’s best ski places in winter.
-Come summer when the snows have retreated, it becomes one of the best spots for adventure enthusiasts, who can indulge in river rafting in Beas River, trekking in Rohtang Pass and Beas Kund; paragliding, zorbing and yak riding in Solang Valley.
+At an altitude of 2,050m (6,725ft) in the Himalayas is Manali.
+It’s a top ski retreat in winter and, come summer, becomes one of the best spots for adventure enthusiasts.
+Indulge in paragliding, zorbing and yak riding in Solang Valley.
 Adventurous outings not your thing?
-Fret not!
-Manali has plenty of other places on offer, including ancient temples, Tibetan monasteries, wildlife sanctuaries, art and cultural centres.
+Manali also has ancient temples, Tibetan monasteries, wildlife sanctuaries, and art and cultural centres.

-With Himalayas in the south and the Karakoram mountains in the north, Leh-Ladakh is a favourite retreat for trekkers and biking enthusiasts.
-The place is also home to several Buddhist monasteries overlooking a spectacular panoramic vista of snow-clad mountains and icy glaciers.
+With the Himalayas to the south and the Karakoram mountains to the north, Leh is a favourite retreat for trekkers and biking enthusiasts, overlooking a panoramic vista of snow-clad mountains and icy glaciers.
 Those seeking peace can stay at the monasteries and partake in the spiritual retreats.